csesoc/comp1511-revision-t1-2022/9-robot-vacuum-ii/README.md

 ## Explanation 0

 After removing some instructions, it may arrive at this new sequence of instructions: `U  URD DL`.
+See `diagram.jpg`, Marvin starts and ends at the square.

 Marvin reaches a distance of 2 + 1, and returns to the origin.
 It can be shown that this is the maximum possible manhattan distance.